DylanMeeus/springboot_jwt_blog/_posts/2015-11-26-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 ### Step 2: Create a Login Route

-We need a `login` route that accepts a username and password, and returns a JWT if authentication is valid.
+We need a `login` route that accepts a username and password and returns a JWT if authentication is valid.

-> **Note:** We are simply checking against a locally-stored dummy password in this example for simplicity.
+> **Note:** For simplicity, we are checking against a locally-stored dummy password in this example.

 ```rust
 // src/main.rs